dtbun/BCB546-Spring2024-FinalProject/Tasks_outline/README.md

       both group but with greater fold change in smoker patients, and (5) genes identified in both group with similar logFC value.
     * Then can do boxplot F in Fig 1. for logFC in these 5 groups.
     * Not sure what G in Fig 1 is.
+* Figure 2.
+    * Need to do the CPM analysis.
+Not sure which data that is referring to.
+    * a Heatmap of normalized count per million (CPM) for genes that behave differently between two groups.
+Yellow and green bar denote normal and tumor tissues, respectively.
+Nonsmoker group is on the left.
+    * b Bar plot of CPM for genes.
+Left, nonsmoker patients; right, smoker patients.
+Red and green colors denote CPM from normal and tumor tissues, respectively
     * Pair-end RNA-seq reads were aligned to human genome assembly Ensembl GRCh37 by Tophat.
 HTSeq was used to count the reads by genes (http://www- huber.embl.de/users/anders/HTSeq/doc/tour.html#counting-reads-by-genes).
 We used R Bioconductor edgeR to perform the differential expression analysis, and we applied a general linear model: lung tissue expression∼smoking+smoking:patient+ smoking:tissue to accommodate the multifactor design of the experiment.